This is a new venture for Shelley and Doug Gould commenced in 2015.

 Doug: We have an experienced on-board cook, who will also form part of the crew.
 Shelley’s a qualified chef so she overseas all the food operations to ensure it is consistent with our mandate of crisp, clean, healthy, interesting with a dab of comfort food and sprinkle of sugar and spice always.

 Q: What are you most excited about Ahoy Buccaneers?

 Shelley: Exploring with our guests and crew really, exploring the whole Kimberley coast line.
 I think that it will be fantastic fun and the little we have seen of the Coastline words cannot describe the remoteness and beauty.

 Doug: We opened up cruising in the Kimberley, we believe to ordinary Joe’s like us and its so exciting to share this experience with people.
 Its distant location has meant it has remained an unspoilt and remarkedly pristine location to explore and experience.
 Its the wild wild west at its best and no description can do it justice; distance and size are hard to measure as are the colours hard to comprehend.
-Shelley and I enjoy sharing this with people.
+Shelley and I and our passionate crew enjoy sharing this with people.

 Q: What is your schedule like?